-The availability of extensive pre-existing functionality in these are supposed to reduce risk and improve performance of business (as they claim!).
+The claimed extensive pre-existing functionality in these is expected to reduce risk and enhance business performance.
 However, a study estimates that only 10% of ERP implementations succeed with full functionality.

 Based on own experience and a number of academic sources such as Barki et al. (1993), Keil et al. (1998), Block (1993), Ewusi-Mensah (1997) and others the authors identified these 9 ERP implementation risks:

 1. Failure to Redesign Business Processes to Fit the Software: